 - Exams and quizzes are not limited to only multiple-choice and may include different formats. - Exams are given in class according to the course calendar. - Quizzes may be given at any time during the term of the course. - Students absent on the day of a quiz shall receive a grade of zero.
-There will be no make-up opportunities for a missed quiz. - Students may be assigned seating during exams and quizzes. - Faculty reserve the right to video record students during examinations. - Discussion of information about test items, answers, or questions is a violation of academic integrity and may lead to dismissal from the program. - Students may not engage in disruptive behavior at any time during the exam. - If a student needs the instructor's attention for any reason, the student must raise their hand. - Students are required to have all sign-on codes/passwords and be computer literate before coming in the testing environment. - Tampering with the operation of the computer or attempting to use it for any function other than taking an exam will result in a zero on the exam and academic dishonesty procedures. - Once finished with the exam, students must leave the testing room and outside walkway and keep their voices to a whisper. - Only approved four-function calculators may be utilized in taking exams and/or quizzes and will be provided by the instructor. - Exams will be administered through ExamSoft/Examplify - Students must use their iPad for exams as per the iPad Program Policy. - Students that do not have their iPad on the day of exam will be considered absent for the exam. - RN students are allowed 90 seconds per question in the first year of the program; 75 seconds per question in the second year of the program. - Time limits for VN exams will be defined by the instructor and strictly enforced. - Time limits will be strictly observed.
-Students observed working beyond the time limit will receive a zero on the assessment and may fail the course on grounds of academic dishonesty. - A student will receive a grade of "0" with no opportunity for make ups and may result in disciplinary action as described if the student: - Writes a crib/cheat sheet (answers to questions written on anything before, during, or after the exam) - $\circ$ $\hfill Removes the exam from the classroom at any time <math display="inline">\hfill$ - Records any discussion of test questions or answers. - Receives answers from other students - Utilizes any unapproved resources

-- $\circ$ ~ Takes any copies or digital copies/photos of any exam

-- Phones must be powered down.
+There will be no make-up opportunities for a missed quiz. - Students may be assigned seating during exams and quizzes. - Faculty reserve the right to video record students during examinations. - Discussion of information about test items, answers, or questions is a violation of academic integrity and may lead to dismissal from the program. - Students may not engage in disruptive behavior at any time during the exam. - If a student needs the instructor's attention for any reason, the student must raise their hand. - Students are required to have all sign-on codes/passwords and be computer literate before coming in the testing environment. - Tampering with the operation of the computer or attempting to use it for any function other than taking an exam will result in a zero on the exam and academic dishonesty procedures. - Once finished with the exam, students must leave the testing room and outside walkway and keep their voices to a whisper. - Only approved four-function calculators may be utilized in taking exams and/or quizzes and will be provided by the instructor. - Exams may be administered through ExamSoft/Examplify - Students must use their iPad for exams as per the iPad Program Policy. - Students that do not have their iPad on the day of exam will be considered absent for the exam. - Students are allowed 90 seconds per question on "Next Generation NCLEX" exams. - Time limits will be strictly observed.
+Students observed working beyond the time limit will receive a zero on the assessment and may fail the course on grounds of academic dishonesty. - A student will receive a grade of "0" with no opportunity for make ups and may result in disciplinary action as described if the student: - Writes a crib/cheat sheet (answers to questions written on anything before, during, or after the exam) - o Removes the exam from the classroom at any time - o Records any discussion of test questions or answers. - Receives answers from other students - Utilizes any unapproved resources - Takes any copies or digital copies/photos of any exam - Phones must be powered down.

 - Students must place all personal belongings at the front or side of the classroom, as designated by the instructor.

 - Personal items will not be permitted at the student desk.
 Personal items include, but are not limited to:

 - Any electronic device

 - Bags/purses/wallets

 - Books/study material

-- Cameras of any kind
+- o Cameras of any kind

 - Coats/hats/scarves/gloves

-- o Food
+- Food

-- o Watches
+- Watches

 - o Lip Balm